nasa-gibs/onearth/src/mrfgen/README.md

 ### Prepare Imagery

 * Gather image files for generating the MRF.
-Imagery must be PNG, JPEG, or [GeoTIFF](http://trac.osgeo.org/geotiff/).
+Imagery must be PNG, JPEG, [GeoTIFF](http://trac.osgeo.org/geotiff/), or [LERC](https://github.com/Esri/lerc).
 ESRI [world files](http://en.wikipedia.org/wiki/World_file) may be used for geo-referencing.

 * Bit depth must be 24-bit true color or 8-bit indexed color; alpha channel is optional.

 * A single global image or a set of tiles may be used as input.

+* An "encoded" PNG (where a Float32 data type is packed into a 3 channel RGB image) can optionally be generated from GeoTIFF input.

 ### Create Configuration File